-UNMC College of Nursing Information for the NursingCAS Application:
+UNMC College of Nursing information for NursingCAS

-- Coursework Entry From Your Transcripts: Under the ACADEMIC HISTORY section of the NursingCAS application is where you will self-enter college coursework.
+- Coursework Entry From Your Transcripts: Under the academic history section of the NursingCAS application is where you will self-enter college coursework.
 The NursingCAS application allows an applicant to either enter all courses or only their prerequisite coursework.
-UNMC requires applicants to enter ALL coursework completed which will include prerequisite coursework.
+UNMC requires applicants to enter all coursework completed which will include prerequisite coursework.
 This includes courses where credit was granted through completion of a course in high school (such as Advanced Placement or International Baccalaureate), courses where credit was granted through the completion of placement exam (CLEP or an departmental exam), courses completed at a community college or courses completed during summer terms as well as all coursework in progress or that you plan to take.

-- References: Under the SUPPORTING INFORMATION section of the NursingCAS application you will find a link to request references.
+- References: Under the supporting information section of the NursingCAS application you will find a link to request references.
 Applicants must list two (2) professional references.
 Only electronic references are accepted by UNMC.
 The reference form will be sent to your recommenders as soon as you enter their email address into the application.
 Be sure to notify recommenders that they will receive a reference form from NursingCAS.

-- Personal Statement: Under the SUPPORTING INFORMATION section of the NursingCAS application you will find a link to add a Personal Statement.
+- Personal Statement: Under the supporting information section of the NursingCAS application you will find a link to add a Personal Statement.
 The Personal Statement you submit should be approximately 500 words in length.
 You will upload this document to your NursingCAS application.
 The Personal Statement should answer the following three questions:

 - What motivates you to become a BSN prepared nurse?